commercetools/commercetools-docs-kit/packages/gatsby-transformer-code-examples/README.md

 - `text/yaml` (YAML)
 - `text/vnd.curl` (cURL)

-In addition the following are included to cover languages with no explicit mime type (e.g. C#)
+In addition the following are included to cover languages with no explicit mime type (for example C#)

 - `application/octet-stream`
 - `text/plain`